-Culinary school is not for everyone.
-Some people would prefer not to accumulate a mountain of debt.
+Culinary school isn't for everyone.
+School is expensive, and some people would prefer not to accumulate a mountain of debt.
 Rather than spending years learning how to properly filet fish, some people get the experience they need by working in a restaurant or bakery.
-Most restaurants have revolving doors, which means they don't keep their kitchen staff very long.
-It also means you can have quite a bit of fun running around in circles, at least until you get dizzy or irritate one of the customers who is trying to enter the building.
+Most restaurants have figurative revolving doors; they don't hold on to their kitchen staff very long, so it should be easy to break in here.

 Some of them also have literal revolving doors, so you can have quite a bit of fun running around in circles—until you irritate one of the customers trying to enter the building.